Abner-Neves/Youtube_Music_Player_Gesture_Controller/README.md

 * You should click on the video tab before trying any gesture.

 After knowing that and installing the project as well as the libraries, you wanna execute the ‘GestureController.py’ file.
-After that you’ll se a window called "GestureCapture" with your camera open, now you can open up Youtube music and start playing a song.
+You’ll see a window called "GestureCapture" with your camera capture, now you can open up Youtube music and start playing a song.
 There are a few gestures you can try.

 ## Functions